Wang-lab-UCSD/Taiji2/README.md

 To replicate the paper's results, use the configure file and input file in this [repo](https://github.com/Wang-lab-UCSD/Taiji2/tree/main/inputs/).

 ### run downstream analysis
 After running Taiji, you will have `GeneRanks.tsv` file in `/some_path_to_Taiji/output/`, which stores the PageRank scores of TFs across samples.
 This will be the major data in the following downstream analysis.

 Additionally, gene expression (normalized by TPM) file `expression_profile.tsv` is also available in folder `/some_path_to_Taiji/output/RNASeq/`

+#### cell state specificity analysis
+In addition to PageRank scores and gene expression matrices, group file with cell state annotation is also needed.
+Check the [demo group file](https://github.com/Wang-lab-UCSD/Taiji2/blob/main/figures/Fig1/group_file.txt) for example.

 ## Resources